danielkamen/Custom-AI-GPT-Bot/README.md

 Builds a chatbot built off openAI api, trained on website data that was scrapped from all subpages.
 The text files are then converted into CSV files, and the information is embedded to associate tokens with expected next words.
 Make sure you have a working and paid API account with OpenAI before starting any of this.
 </p>

+## This is a local version
+Calling print(answer_question...) gives an output to the terminal locally.
+Ideally, the files produced should be stored in a vector database.
+This gives the quickest and cheapest calls to the website data, which is passed to OpenAi api.

 This project was built off the OpenAI WebQA Tutorial. https://platform.openai.com/docs/tutorials/web-qa-embeddings Below are the steps I personally took to make my bot.